 Smartphones are highly personal devices and thus, it’s no surprise that we store our sensitive data and a lot of our personal photos on it.
 Also, the cameras on devices like the iPhone pack a lot of punch, so it’s pretty obvious for us to picture a lot of our personal moments and share them.
 However, we don’t want just anyone to see our personal photos on our iPhone, do we?
 Fortunately, there are a bunch of methods to hide photos on your iPhone.
 In this article, we will take a look at the best ways to hide photos on iPhone easily.

-How to Hide Photos on iPhone Natively
+1. Hide Photos on iPhone Natively

 Hide Photos Using the Photos App on iPhone and iPad